LispLang/lisplang.github.io/learn/getting-started.md

 This article describes what you need to do to get up and running with Common Lisp.

+For the fastest solution, see [Portacle](https://shinmera.github.io/portacle/).
+It is a portable and multiplatform development environment, with no installation needed.

 ## Linux & OS X

 Linux and OS X differ only in how we install things, so we've grouped both in